failsplat/SDVMods-Popcorn/README.md

 ## Contents
 A new machine!
 The Popcorn Machine creates a variety of popcorns.
 # Flavors:
-All recipes use Corn and Oil to produce
+All recipes use Corn to produce
 - (Plain) Popcorn
 - Butter (with Artisan Valley)
 - Cinnamon (with More Trees)